vimalavinisha/angular2-image-popup/README.md

 2. Question: **I have this error: `Error: No provider for KeyboardService`.
 What can I do?**<br>
    **Answer**: You forgot to add .forRoot(), so KeyboardService will be never available as a service.
 Please read section "Installation" [HERE](https://ks89.github.io/angular-modal-gallery-2018.github.io/gettingStarted).
    This is a common design pattern for Angular libraries.
 For more info check also [this issue](https://github.com/Ks89/angular-modal-gallery/issues/94).
+3. Question: **How can I remove images using DELETE button without issues?**<br>
+   **Answer**: **You cannot change the input image array.
+Instead, you should reassign it with a newer array** without the deleted element.
+   In other words, **you must think in a functional way**, without changing the input array of images.
+   For more information check this official demo [HERE](https://ks89.github.io/angular-modal-gallery-2018.github.io/demo/buttons-strategies).

 ## Contributing